jacquesCedric/Percent/README.md

 	- *Percent*: The percent value of time elapsed

 ## License
-`WorldClock` is available under a GPLv3 license.
+`Percent` is available under a GPLv3 license.
 See the LICENSE file for more details.

 ## Dependencies
 - [JCGGProgressBar](https://github.com/jacquesCedric/JCGGProgressBar) - Custom progress bar component, MIT licence